starphys/hifi-docs-grav-content/02.create-and-explore/04.entities/06.text-entities/docs.md

 You can view and edit these properties in [Create Mode](../create-mode) by selecting the entity and then selecting the **Properties** tab in the *Edit* panel.

-## Example: Create a Green "Welcome" Sign
+## Example: Create a Green Sign with Pink Text

-For example, to create a text entity that displays the word "Welcome!" in big black letters on a green plane, complete the following steps:
+For example, to create a text entity that displays sample text in pink text on a green plane, complete the following steps:

 1. Create and position the text entity.
 2. Change and resize the text displayed.